Long cash flow cycle, spread transactions, and miscellaneous expenses – e-commerce expenses are an accounting nightmare for many entrepreneurs.

 Many business owners often disregard small expenses and do not record them on accounting books.
 While these transactions may seem like a dash of pepper, they can quickly add up to an overspending issue.

-If you don’t track your expenses accurately, they could end up putting a measurable impact on your profit margin.
+If you don’t track your expenses accurately, they could end up having a measurable impact on your profit margin.

 In the e-commerce industry, purchase refunds come a dime a dozen.